 Turned, Toveine has flung aside her reservations about Logain to be openly affectionate.
 Logain is crucial to either side due to his influence and strength.
 His resistance and devotion to the Light is very impressive; he has resisted eleven or so attempts to Turn him.
 Only this time does he scream in agony.

 The Black Asha’man are exhausted trying to Turn Logain and his faction.
 All Reds except Pevara have also been Turned.
 Graendal—Hessalam, now—is in charge of the Black sisters.
-With plenty of women, the procedure will be more effective, as evidenced by Logain’s screams.
-This is his faction's last chance to save him; a twelfth attempt (symbolic number!) will probably be successful.
+She is dressed in black, which she has never worn on screen before.
+The eleventh attempt at Turning Logain is underway, and with plenty of women, the procedure is close to succeeding, judging by his screams.
+Truly the eleventh hour, the last chance to save him; a twelfth attempt (symbolic number!) will probably be successful.
 Women Turn men easily and men women, as with Healing stilling.
 It is evidence of the necessary balance between the sexes and between saidin and saidar.

 The doses of forkroot have been stopped for Androl, because they are going to Turn him soon and also because he is considered negligible, particularly with the dreamspike preventing his only major Talent from working.
 Which is why he is triumphant when he uses Evin’s paranoia from the taint to make him strike at Abors, who is holding Androl’s shield; using the Shadow’s weapons against them.
 Later in the chapter he does the same with their weaves.
 Impressively, he is able to open a tiny gateway under extreme duress despite the dreamspike being still in place.
 This could well be something the Forsaken consider impossible.